pypa/packaging.python.org/source/peps.rst

 PEP453 Explicit bootstrapping of pip in Python installations
 ************************************************************

-`PEP453`_ proposes the inclusion of a method for explicitly bootstrapping pip as the default package manager for Python.
-It also proposes that the distributions of Python available via Python.org will automatically run this explicit bootstrapping method and a recommendation to third party redistributors of Python to also provide pip by default (in a way reasonable for their distributions).

-The impact for users, is that pip would be immediately available without user installation.
+:PEP Link: `PEP453`_

+:PEP Status: Accepted

+:Summary: Proposes the inclusion of a method for explicitly bootstrapping pip as
+          the default package manager for Python.

+:User Impact: ``pip`` will be available without users having to install it.

+:Implementation:

 .. _PEP426s: